Basilica of Saint Mary (Minneapolis): History

 In 1941 the basilica was formally consecrated by Archbishop Dennis Dougherty of Philadelphia as part of the Ninth National Eucharistic Congress (which was taking place in Minneapolis and St. Paul at the time).

 The building was added to the National Register of Historic Places in 1975.
 Its significance is due to three reasons: its excellent architecture and engineering design, as an expression of Baroque influence in church architecture; an example of the history of religious movements in Minnesota; and its place as the first basilica in the United States.

 The foundation of the church is of Rockville granite.
 The walls are built of white Vermont granite, with a height of 70 ft from the floor to the eave-line.
 The main entrance is a colonnaded portico with two 116 ft spires on each side.
 The nave is lighted by five large arched stained glass windows.
 The nave has a barrel vault of 82 ft, exceeding that of the St. Peter's Basilica by two feet.
 The sanctuary, at the north end of the nave, is topped with a grand dome measuring 40 sqft at the base and rising 138 ft above the floor.
 Above the dome is a flesche or lantern topped with a bronze cross, measuring another 62 ft, making the total height 200 ft above floor level.
 The marble altar is located underneath a 50 ft marble-columned baldacchino.

-In 1991 its old copper roof was replaced, stopping the water leaks and damage and that were occurring.
+In 1991 its old copper roof was replaced, stopping the water leaks and damage and that were occurring due to previous neglected maintenance.
 In 2011, after being named one of 25 Twin City finalists, the building was the recipient of a $100,000 preservation grant from Partners in Preservation, chosen through a public vote; the funds were used to repair the narthex and sacristy of the Basilica, and help restore the paint and gold leaf found throughout the structure.

-The basilica received minor fire damage during the rioting and arson that accompanied the 2020 George Floyd protests in Minneapolis–Saint Paul, with two pews being splashed with flammable liquid and burned.
+In 2020, the basilica received minor fire damage during the rioting and arson that accompanied the George Floyd protests in Minneapolis–Saint Paul, with two pews being splashed with flammable liquid and burned.